Spartan0365/Networking/README.md

-                          (this will also get you the well known ports (in this case, just port 22)) ssh 172.16.101.2 (use the creds provided, and then run a hostname to get its hostname). sudo nmap -sU 172.16.182.126/27 ( this will list hidden UDP ports) echo "hello" | nc -u 172.16.82.106 53 (this will allow you to touch a port and prompt a question it may have, if any).
+                          (this will also get you the well known ports (in this case, just port 22)) ssh 172.16.101.2 (use the creds provided, and then run a hostname to get its hostname). sudo nmap -sU 172.16.182.126/27 ( this will list hidden UDP ports) echo "hello" | nc -u 172.16.82.106 53 (this will allow you to touch a port and prompt a question it may have, if any.).
           (the answer to this prompted question is 'which dig") ping -s ( this can be used to send an abnormally large ICMP packet to the target).
+> eog hint-01.png (this will open the image file so that you can get the hint).
+    (The port range you get from the answer is 2000-2999)